Kuze-Dev/Dishcord/README.md

 if you want also to create action just put --action

-if you wabt to create also with controller --controller
+if you want to create also with controller --controller

 ## Create domain Action